top of page

 You don’t know what you don’t know

-This was me as I was choosing a coaching certification program based on a spreadsheet of recommendations compiled by co-workers.
-I was eager to learn, and had some knowledge of what coaching was based on my years of experience as a mentor and a few rounds of being a coaching client, but I had no idea what skills and knowledge I would need.
+This was me when I was selecting a coaching certification program from a spreadsheet of recommendations compiled by co-workers.
+I was eager to learn, and had some knowledge of what coaching was based on my experience as a mentor and a coachee, but I had no idea what skills and knowledge I would need to become a successful coach.

 Conscious Incompetence